Variational Poisson Denoising via Augmented Lagrangian Methods: Numerical solution of the Poisson denoising model

 with i.i.d.\ standard normal random variables $X_i$.
 If the smallest scale in $\mathcal B$ was at least of size $\log(n)$, then this approximation was shown to be valid in \cite{KoenigMunkWerner2020}.
-However, the chosen penalization $\operatorname{pen}$ effectively over-damps the small scales, cf.\ \cite{SharpnackAriasCastro2016}, which makes this approximation reasonable over all scales considered here.
+However, the chosen penalization $\operatorname{pen}$ effectively overdamps the small scales, see \cite{SharpnackAriasCastro2016}, which makes this approximation reasonable over all scales considered here.
 Altogether, this leads to the right-hand side

 in \eqref{eq:VPD}.
-In the numerical experiments, the $0.1$-quantile $\tilde{q}_{0.1} := 1.63$ is used, because for bigger values of $\alpha$, the local hypothesis tests are not restrictive enough such that the reconstruction image is oversmoothed.
-For the same reason, $s:=0.01$ is chosen relatively small in the Sobolev-type penalty \eqref{eq:sobolev_penalty}.
+In the numerical experiments, the $0.1$-quantile $\tilde{q}_{0.1} := 1.63$ is used, because for bigger values of $\alpha$, the local hypothesis tests are not restrictive enough such that the obtained reconstruction is oversmoothed.
+For the same reason, $\theta:=0.01$ is chosen relatively small in the Sobolev-type penalty \eqref{eq:sobolev_penalty}, which is used as the objective function subsequently.
+Observe that the discretized problem associated with \eqref{eq:VPDaff} is a convex quadratic optimization problem in this situation.

-In the safeguarded augmented Lagragian method from \cref{alg:ALM}, we choose $v^k$ as the componentwise projection of the Lagrange multiplier $\lambda^k$ onto the interval $[0,10^8]$.
-The noisy observation is taken as initial starting image which, together with the parameters $\rho_0 := 4$, $\tau := 0.9$, and $\gamma := 4$, delivers a stable convergence in the numerical experiments.
-Note, that $x_0 = Z$ is only possible in the discretized setting, in case of continuous computations one could e.g.\ use a kernel density estimator to obtain $x_0 \in L^2 (\Omega)$.
-Furthermore, we make use of the termination criterion from \cref{rem:termination} with $\varepsilon_{\textup{abs}}^{\textup{alm}} := 10^{-2}$.